 April 29: Japanese president, or premier, Nakasone visits the US.

 May 6: Miroslav Milhailovic begins 54 hours of telling jokes.
-He tells 287,000 jokes within this time, all in aid of getting into the Guinness record book.
+He tells 287,000 jokes within this time, all in aid of getting into the Guinness Book of World Records.

 May 9: After a Polish jetliner crashes in Warsaw, 183 people die.